Restaurants and Coffee Bars

 Peaceful country inn with fireplaces, fine dining, good wines and relaxing ambiance.
 Sunday Brunch or daily dinner.
 Reservations required.

 Art, several restaurants, coffee bars, gourmet co-op for groceries, emergency services/car repair

 Nice relaxing atmosphere, reliable food, local produce when available, good wine list.

-Serving original creations in an electic, elegant diner-setting
+Serving original creations in an eclectic, elegant diner-setting.

 Coffee roasters, some of the best coffee and espresso around.
 Great before a movie at the Latches Theatre.